-The current Lord Mayor of Belfast is Councillor Nichola Mallon (SDLP).
+The current Lord Mayor of Belfast is Councillor Arder Carson (Sinn Fein).

-Councillor Mallon was elected to office on 2 June 2014.
+Councillor Carson was elected to office on 24 March 2015.

 Duties and responsibilities

-As Lord Mayor of Belfast, Councillor Mallon has a number of duties and responsibilities:
+As Lord Mayor of Belfast, Councillor Carson has a number of duties and responsibilities:

 - promoting and raising awareness of the council’s main objectives and priority issues